kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/nvim-treesitter/README.md

 ```

 Check [`:h nvim-treesitter-commands`](doc/nvim-treesitter.txt) for a list of all available commands.
+It may be necessary to reload the buffer (e.g., via `:e`) after enabling a module interactively.

-# Supported Languages
+# Supported languages

-For `nvim-treesitter` to work, we need to use query files such as those you can find in
-`queries/{lang}/{locals,highlights,textobjects}.scm`
+For `nvim-treesitter` to support a specific feature for a specific language requires both a parser for that language and an appropriate language-specific query file for that feature.

+The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.

-We are looking for maintainers to write query files for their languages.
+We are looking for maintainers to add more parsers and to write query files for their languages.

-List of currently supported languages:

 <!--This section of the README is automatically updated by a CI job-->
 <!--parserinfo-->
 - [x] [bash](https://github.com/tree-sitter/tree-sitter-bash) (maintained by @TravonteD)
 - [x] [c](https://github.com/tree-sitter/tree-sitter-c) (maintained by @vigoux)
 - [x] [c_sharp](https://github.com/tree-sitter/tree-sitter-c-sharp) (maintained by @svermeulen)
+- [x] [clojure](https://github.com/sogaiu/tree-sitter-clojure) (maintained by @sogaiu)
 - [x] [cpp](https://github.com/tree-sitter/tree-sitter-cpp) (maintained by @theHamsta)
 - [x] [css](https://github.com/tree-sitter/tree-sitter-css) (maintained by @TravonteD)
 - [x] [dart](https://github.com/UserNobody14/tree-sitter-dart) (maintained by @Akin909)
 - [ ] [elm](https://github.com/razzeee/tree-sitter-elm)
+- [x] [erlang](https://github.com/AbstractMachinesLab/tree-sitter-erlang) (maintained by @ostera)
 - [x] [fennel](https://github.com/travonted/tree-sitter-fennel) (maintained by @TravonteD)
+- [x] [Godot (gdscript)](https://github.com/PrestonKnopp/tree-sitter-gdscript) (maintained by not @tjdevries)
 - [x] [go](https://github.com/tree-sitter/tree-sitter-go) (maintained by @theHamsta, @WinWisely268)
+- [x] [graphql](https://github.com/bkegley/tree-sitter-graphql) (maintained by @bkegley)
 - [ ] [haskell](https://github.com/tree-sitter/tree-sitter-haskell)
 - [x] [html](https://github.com/tree-sitter/tree-sitter-html) (maintained by @TravonteD)
 - [x] [java](https://github.com/tree-sitter/tree-sitter-java) (maintained by @p00f)